trojanc/node-influx-uptimerobot/README.md

   }
 }
 ```
+- **application.interval** Interval (seconds) at which to pull data.
+If not specified it will only do a pull once.
 - **uptimerobot.api_key** Your uptimerobot API key.
 - **uptimerobot.logs_limit** Limit the number of logs to pull at a time.
 - **uptimerobot.response_times_limit** Limit the number of responses to pull at time.